bfoese/edible-garden-backend/README.md

 Priority of the files

 <ul>
-    <li>Dev: (npm start): .env.development.local, .env.development, .env.local, .env</li>
+    <li>Dev: (npm run start:dev): .env.development.local, .env.development, .env.local, .env</li>
+    <li>Dev: (npm run start:dev:qa): .env.qa.local, .env.qa, .env.local, .env</li>
-    <li>Prod: (npm run build): .env.production.local, .env.production, .env.local, .env</li>
+    <li>Prod: (npm run start:dev:prod): .env.production.local, .env.production, .env.local, .env</li>
 </ul>

 Conventions for this project:

 <ul>
-    <li>Properties which should be handled as a secret belong into the .env.{development|production}.local files.
+    <li>Properties which should be handled as a secret belong into the .env.{development|qa|production}.local files.
 These files are on gitignore list and won't appear in the remote repository.
 These properties will be configured manually in the CI/CD pipeline tools</li>
     <li>Secrets that are used both in development and production can go into the .env.local file, which is also on gitignore list</li>
-    <li>Properties which are not secret but rather used can go into the .env.{development|production} files.
+    <li>Properties which are not secret but rather used can go into the .env.{development|qa|production} files.
 These files are not on gitignore list and therefore appear in the remote repository where they can be used to serve the CI/CD pipelines as a file import.</li>
 </ul>

 ### API Documentation